You are here

 - Graduation rates and postsecondary enrollment for all students and various student groups.

 - Methodology used to identify schools for comprehensive or targeted support and improvement, as well as the names and numbers of schools identified.

 - Professional qualifications and experience of educators and principals, as well as identification of districts/schools where minority or low-income students are being taught disproportionally by inexperienced, out-of-field, emergency or provisionally licensed, or ineffective teachers.

 - Per-pupil expenditures of federal, state, and local funds.
 [Due date extended by USDE to 12/31/18 for this item]

 - Change in timeline

-- All state and LEA Report Cards must be published each year for the previous school year based on data from the previous school year, beginning with 2017-18 data, with exception of per-pupil expenditures, which will be not be reported until 12/31/18.
+- All state and LEA Report Cards must be published each school year based on data from the previous school year, beginning with 2017-18 data, with exception of per-pupil expenditures, which will be not be reported until 12/31/18.
 For example, by the end of the 2017-2018 school year, all report cards must be published based on data from 2016-2017.

 District & School Reporting